F. Hiner Dale: Early life and education

 A native of Elk Creek, Kentucky, Dale moved to Milo, Missouri at age 7.
 His parents were Nancy Jane Reasor and Reuben Judiah Dale.
 His father raised mules for a living.
 He had eight siblings.

 In 1901, Dale received his teaching certificate from Missouri State Normal School (now known as Missouri State University), where he was the Orator of his class.

 After teaching for a year, Dale matriculated at the University of Missouri in 1902.
-According to the Missouri Alumnus, he was a cadet in the Missouri National Guard from 1902–1905.
+According to the Missouri Alumnus, he was a cadet in the Missouri National Guard from 1902 to 1905.
 He played for the 1902 Missouri Tigers football team, captained the all-sophomore team in 1903, and captained the all-senior team in 1905.
 During one summer, he was a door-to-door book salesman.
 The summer before his senior year, Dale and a college classmate, T.T.
 Simmons, doctored corns and warts using a recipe that they apparently purchased from a Native American doctor; Dale went by the name of J.S.
 Crow, since crows pick corn.
 Dale received his L.L.B. law degree from Missouri in 1906.